jimdeekepler/python-scrolltext/README.md

 ### unreleased

  - attempt to handle term resizes
- - added conig-option: endless  (see newly generated configfile)
+ - added config-option: endless  (see newly generated config-file)
+ - removed logging from main branch (you may find it on the devel branch)

 ### v0.0.8